 12. Fly to the Galápagos on Avianca

 The Galápagos are notoriously expensive to reach.
-Fortunately, one of United’s partners, Avianca, operates multiple nonstop flights daily to both Galápagos airports.
+Fortunately, one of United’s partners, Avianca, operates nonstop flights to both Galápagos airports:

 13. Fly From the U.S. to Northern South America